CONSULTING SERVICES AGREEMENT

 - Utilize the Braze User Guide and Documentation as a preliminary resource,

-– Connect Braze with the teams who are responsible for implementing technical changes for Customer, and
+- Connect Braze with the teams who are responsible for implementing technical changes for Company, and

 - Be responsible for user acceptance testing, regression testing, and deployment to production.